South-Paw/salien-script-js/README.md

 To check if it works, visit logs at https://dashboard.heroku.com/apps/[YOUR_APP_NAME]/logs

-"Application error" on web page of your app is fine - it is not related to salien dyno.
+If you see "Application Error" when going to the webpage of your app, it's okay - the script will still run anyway.

 ### Deploying with Heroku CLI